The following excerpt is from Dr. Russell Moore, President of the ERLC and one of the speakers at the upcoming Evangelicals for Life conference.

 Don’t get me wrong.
 I love to preach the Bible.
 And I love to talk about the image of God and the protection of all human life.
 I hate this Sunday not because of what we have to say, but that we have to say it at all.
 The idea of aborting an unborn child or abusing a born child or starving an elderly person or torturing an enemy combatant or screaming at an immigrant family, these ought all to be so self-evidently wrong that a “Sanctity of Human Life Sunday” ought to be as unnecessary as a “Reality of Gravity Sunday.”
 We shouldn’t have to say that parents shouldn’t abort their children, or their fathers shouldn’t abandon the mothers of their babies, or that no human life is worthless regardless of age, skin color, disability, or economic status.

 Part of my thinking here is, I hope, a sign of God’s grace, a groaning by the Spirit at this world of abortion clinics and torture chambers (Rom.
 8:22).
 But part of it is my own inability to see the spiritual combat zone that the world is, and has been from Eden onward.
-This dark present reality didn’t begin with the antebellum South or with the modern warfare state, and it certainly didn’t begin with the Roe v.
+This dark present reality didn’t begin with the antebellum South or with the modern warfare state.
+It certainly didn’t begin with the Roe v.
 Wade Supreme Court decision.
-Human dignity is about the kingdom of God, and that means that in every place and every culture human dignity is contested."
+Human dignity is about the kingdom of God.
+This means that in every place and every culture human dignity is contested.”